Image Operations - Filtering

 }

-An example cURL request with Image Fetch method of applying a pixellate filter will look like the following:
+An example cURL request using the Image Fetch method to apply a pixelate filter will look like the following:

 curl https://api.optidash.ai/1.0/fetch